zextras/tech-doc/source/carbonio-ce/admincli/management.rst

 :ref:`carb-customisations` guides you in the customisation of
 |product|.

+:ref:`cli-attachments` shows how to manage the attachments the users can send.

 :ref:`cli-features` explains how to set or check if Mails and Files components are enabled for a user or a COS.